University of Texas at Arlington

-The University of Texas at Arlington (UTA or UT Arlington) is a public research university in Arlington, Texas.
-The university was founded in 1895 and was in the Texas A&M University System for several decades until joining the University of Texas System in 1965.
+The University of Texas at Arlington (UTA or UT Arlington) is a public research university in Arlington, Texas, United States.
+It is the second oldest university in the University of Texas System and was founded in 1895.
+It was in the Texas A&M University System for several decades until joining the University of Texas System in 1965.

 The university is classified among "R1: Doctoral Universities – Very high research activity".
-The fall 2021 campus enrollment consisted of 45,949 students making it the largest university in North Texas and fourth-largest in Texas.
+The fall 2024 campus enrollment consisted of 41,613 students making it the second largest university in the UT System after UT Austin, in North Texas and fifth-largest in Texas.
 UT Arlington is the third-largest producer of college graduates in Texas and offers over 180 baccalaureate, masters, and doctoral degree programs.

 UT Arlington participates in 15 intercollegiate sports as a Division I member of the NCAA and Western Athletic Conference.
 UTA sports teams have been known as the Mavericks since 1971.